We believe that we can all act in favor of sustainable development and want to share our ideas with young people

 We believe vocational education can help young people to build critical job skills and realize their professional dreams in the field of organic horticulture.

-Our projects leverage experience from the vocational education and training programmes in countries like Switzerland and Germany.
+Our project leverage experience from the vocational education and training programmes in countries like Switzerland and Germany.
 They are based on a dual track system which combines practical training with theoretical instruction.
 The apprentices, or trainees, work on a part-time basis in a host company and take classes at a vocational education school the rest of the week.
 In this way, the graduates not only have knowledge in organic horticulture but also work experience with key companies in the sector.

 - Young people gain practical experience through apprenticeships in organic horticulture organisations or companies